The Australian ‘National Apology to Victims and Survivors of Institutional Child Sexual Abuse’

 On the Friday before leaving for Canberra to attend the National Apology we traveled to Melton, Victoria, where it all began for the both of us, and where we first met as young children in the early 1980’s.

 Lara was given an opportunity on ABC Radio Melbourne to remind listeners of the National Apology the following Monday, and to highlight that the religion of Jehovah’s Witnesses were refusing to join the National Redress Scheme.

 ABC Radio Melbourne host, Jon Faine, was taken aback that the Jehovah’s Witnesses refused to join the scheme.
 Faine was joined on his show by two State politicians, Edward O’Donoghue MP and Jane Garrett MP, both of whom took the opportunity to speak directly to us live on air in relation to the National Apology and child abuse issues.

 Lara was invited to a follow up radio interview after the National Apology with Jon Faine and to give a report on the experience, which she did do.

 The nation’s capital, Canberra

 The first night, Saturday, we were guests of The Rationalist Association of NSW, and spent a pleasant private evening dining out talking about how Humanism started in Australia, and about tiger snakes in the Australian outback when bush-walking.
-The evening company was rounded out with the addition of Eddie Puric, a local member of the Say Sorry team.
+The evening company was rounded out with the addition of Eddie Puric, a local ex-Jehovah’s Witness.

 Sex worker, fashion designer, anti-censorship activist, fierce campaigner, political lobbyist and Member of Parliament – Fiona Patten’s life has been nothing if not eventful.
 Fiona became the first Leader of a political party to call for a Royal Commission into child sex abuse in religious institutions.
 In 2014, Fiona contested and won an upper house seat representing the Northern Metropolitan Region in Victoria.